Zoom Rooms is a cloud-based service that provides a complete conferencing experience for businesses of all sizes.

 - How well can you hear people talking in the background?

 Many enterprise microphones incorporate noise cancellation.
-For example, Polycom Acoustic Fence uses beamforming microphones to delineate a virtual perimeter around a conversation, blocking out sound beyond that perimeter.
+For example, Polycom Acoustic Fence uses beamforming microphones to delineate a virtual perimeter around a conversation, to blocking out sound beyond that perimeter.
 The result is a significant reduction in distractions.

 If you have a huddle room in an open-plan office, people talking in the background will likely be a major issue.